theshivamx19/my-lithium-projects/README.md

 ## Project - Books Management

 ### Key points
 - Create a group database `groupXDatabase`.
-You can clean the db you previously used and reuse that.
+You can clean the db you previously used and resue that.
 - This time each group should have a *single git branch*.
 Coordinate amongst yourselves by ensuring every next person pulls the code last pushed by a team mate.
 You branch will be checked as part of the demo.
 Branch name should follow the naming convention `project/booksManagementGroupX`
 - Follow the naming conventions exactly as instructed.